 They hiss, they slither and unfortunately for humans and unsuspecting prey, they bite.
-Snakes bite about 5.4 million people every year, resulting in between 81,000 and 138,000 deaths, according to the World Health Organization.
+Venomous snakes bite about 5.4 million people every year, resulting in between 81,000 and 138,000 deaths, according to the World Health Organization.

 10. Black mamba

-Here’s what a black mamba’s venom does to your body: Once injected, the venom interferes with activity at a junction where nerves and muscles connect, resulting in paralysis, Ryan Blumenthal, of the University of Pretoria, reported in The Conversation.
-Because the venom is also cardiotoxic, it can lead to cardiac arrest.
-That was the case for a South African man who got bitten by a black mamba on his index finger, Blumenthal reported.
+That was the case for a South African man who got bitten by a black mamba on his index finger, Ryan Blumenthal, of the University of Pretoria, reported in The Conversation.
 By the time he got to the hospital, within 20 minutes, he was already in cardiac arrest.
 Even though doctors treated him with antivenom, the man ended up dying days later, Blumenthal said.

 And if that didn't scare you off, consider this: A female can give birth to 90 fierce offspring, according to the University of Costa Rica.